Wellness in Austria – Regions for peace, nature & relaxation

 Wellness and culinary delights in Austria

 During our travels, it became increasingly clear how much regional cuisine contributes to well-being.
-Warm dishes in winter, light meals in summer, and substantial meals structure the day.
+Warm dishes in winter, light meals in summer, and substantial meals provide structure to the day.

 Many wellness hotels use locally sourced products and rely on traditional recipes.
 Culinary delights are not the main focus, but they naturally accompany the stay.
-This understated approach contributes to the harmonious blend of enjoyment and relaxation.
+It is precisely this understated approach that often ensures that enjoyment and relaxation go hand in hand.

 Wellness in Austria near Dürnstein Castle in the Wachau region in autumn